CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Your-LDAP-Server.md

 Integrating with an LDAP server does not prevent you from configuring local users (stored and managed in the NetQ database) as well.

-Read the Overview to become familiar with LDAP configuration parameters, or skip to [Create an LDAP Configuration](#create-an-ldap-configuration) if you are already an LDAP expert.
+Read the Overview to become familiar with LDAP configuration parameters, or skip to {{<link title="#Create an LDAP Configuration" text="Create an LDAP Configuration">}} if you are already an LDAP expert.

 ## Overview